-USS Investment Management Ltd ("USSIM") is authorised and regulated by the Financial Conduct Authority ("FCA") as an Occupational Pension Scheme Management Firm "OPS Firm".
-Its permissions enable it to advise on investments, arrange deals in investments, deal in investments as agent and make arrangements with a view to transactions in investments and manage investments.
-As an OPS Firm, USSIM makes the decisions to deal and subsequently either transmits or actually executes these decisions on behalf of its sole client the Universities Superannuation Scheme Limited ("USSL") as corporate trustee of the Universities Superannuation Scheme ("the Fund" or "the Scheme"), and therefore USSIM is subject to COBS 11.2a (as amended by COBS 18.8a) of the FCA Handbook of rules and guidance (the "FCA Handbook") issued by the Financial Conduct Authority (the "FCA").
-In accordance with COBS 11.2a, USSIM will, when executing orders (either directly with counterparties or passing orders to third party brokers for execution), take all sufficient steps to obtain the best possible result on behalf of its only client USSL ("Best Execution").
-This Execution Policy sets out how USSIM will seek to achieve Best Execution.
+USS Investment Management Ltd ("USSIM") is authorised and regulated by the Financial Conduct Authority ("FCA") as an "OPS firm".
+USSIM's FCA permission permits it to advise, and arrange deals in investments, deal in investments as agent, and make arrangements with a view to transactions in investments and manage investments.

+USSIM is appointed by its sole client, Universities Superannuation Scheme Limited ("USSL") as corporate trustee of the Universities Superannuation Scheme (the "Scheme").
+USSIM invests in both public and private markets.
+When USSM makes a decision to invest in a public market, the resulting order to deal is executed by USSIM on behalf of USSL.
+USSIM is subject to the FCA's rules on best execution which means USSIM is required to take all sufficient steps to obtain the best possible result on behalf of USSL ("Best Execution") when placing an order with a counterparty, or when it passes an order to a third-party broker for execution.
+USSIM's approach to how Best Execution is sought in transactions in the private market is more nuanced and is covered below.

+This Order Execution Policy ("Policy") sets out how USSIM will seek to achieve Best Execution.